chris-clement/bank-tech-test/README.md

 # Edge Cases to consider

-- What if withdrawal is called with a negative integer
+- withdraw with non-positive number => Error Thrown :white_check_mark:
-- What if deposit is called with a negative integer
+- deposit with non-positive number => Error Thrown :white_check_mark:
-- What if the balance goes below 0, can you withdraw?
-Assuming yes for now.
-Overdraft limits could be introduced if needed.
+- Can balance fall below 0 => Assuming yes for now.
+Overdraft limits could be introduced if needed. :white_check_mark:
 - What if date is not in right format.
-- What if date is in the future?
-Fine as shown in acceptance criteria.
+- Date is in the future => Fine as shown in acceptance criteria. :white_check_mark:
-- What if a date is not given?
-Default value perhaps.
+- Date is not given => Default value of today is used :white_check_mark: